henriquehorbovyi/yahoo-weather/README.md

 ### Step 1
 - :fork_and_knife: Fork this repository!
--  Clone the forked repository from your account on your machine
+- :dancers: Clone the forked repository from your account on your machine
 ### Step 2

 - **HACK AWAY!** :hammer: